-As of April 2018, the Comptroller's office had a total headcount of 2,738 employees.
+As of April 2020, the Comptroller's office had a total headcount of 2,760 employees.
 The following tables profile the agency's workforce, including both full-time and parttime employees.

-The Comptroller's workforce is 41.5 percent male and 58.5 percent female.
-More than 41 percent of the agency's workforce is 50 years or older.
+The Comptroller's workforce is 42.2 percent male and 57.8 percent female.
+Almost 39 percent of the agency's workforce is 50 years or older.

-Approximately 63 percent of the workforce has 10 years or less of experience working in the Comptroller's office with proficiency levels ranging from minimal knowledge to working knowledge of processes.
-Less than 20 percent of the Comptroller's workforce has 11 to 20 years of tenure, with expertise ranging from working knowledge to the mastery level.
-Employees with 21 years or more of experience with the Comptroller's office, with expertise levels ranging from mastery to acknowledged subject-matter expertise, comprise 17.2 percent of the workforce.
+Approximately 65 percent of the workforce has 10 years or less of experience working in the Comptroller's office with proficiency levels ranging from minimal knowledge to working knowledge of processes.
+Almost 21 percent of the Comptroller's workforce has 11 to 20 years of tenure, with expertise ranging from working knowledge to the mastery level.
+Employees with 21 years or more of experience with the Comptroller's office, with expertise levels ranging from mastery to acknowledged subject-matter expertise, comprise 14 percent of the workforce.
 These employees are also keepers of institutional business knowledge.